 Mitochondrial DNA is primarily inherited from the maternal line (none of the father’s mitochondria make it into the zygote upon fertilization).
 This has allowed for the study of the maternal haplogroup.
 (There is a similar phenomenon in males with the Y chromosome being inherited only from the father – the paternal haplogroup – but this can only be studied in males).
 Scientists can discern a person’s (or other animal’s) evolutionary past in their maternal line using these changes in mitochondrial DNA.

 One bit of interesting genetic evidence for evolution is the ability to turn on genes in a chicken to make a dinosaur.
-They literally turn back the clock on evolution through manipulating genes that are already in an animal.
+They literally turn back the clock on evolution through manipulating genes that are already in an animal in a process called atavism activation.

 “Irreducible complexity” is a simple concept.
 According to [Michael] Behe, a system is irreducibly complex if its function is lost when a part is removed1.
 Behe believes that irreducibly complex systems cannot evolve by direct, gradual evolutionary mechanisms.
 However, standard genetic processes easily produce these structures.
 Nearly a century ago, these exact systems were predicted, described, and explained by the Nobel prize-winning geneticist H. J. Muller using evolutionary theory2.
 Thus, as explained below, so-called “irreducibly complex” structures are in fact evolvable and reducible.
 Behe gave irreducible complexity the wrong name.